Global wildfires: Greek mayor optimistic major Evia hub will be saved | DW | 10.08.2021

 A local mayor has said there is still hope that the town of Istiaia on the fire-ravaged Greek island of Evia can still be saved.
 The arrival of firefighting aircraft has helped in efforts to contain the blaze.

-Firefighters have been joined by residents and firefighting aircraft as they battle to save the town of Evia
+Firefighters have been joined by residents and firefighting aircraft as they battle wildfires on the island Evia

 Firefighting aircraft on Tuesday helped beat back wildfires threatening the northern town of Istiaia on the Greek island of Evia.